 Christian Homeschool Curricula: How can we find safe and agenda-free material to use?

 On the SSB Facebook page, I posted a link to an article, Duggar Family to Homeschool with Alpha Omega Publications).
 The Duggar family, as you may be aware, is the quiverfull family on the very popular TLC show, 19 Kids and Counting.
 The Duggars are a homeschooling family and previously supported and aligned with Bill Gothard and his teachings and used his ATI program for homeschooling.
-Lana Hope has a great article, The Duggar Family and ATI, which might help give a glimpse into this “curriculum.”
+I found this article, The Duggar Family and ATI, which might help give a glimpse into this “curriculum.”
 It really is not curriculum, but character-based Gothard rules.

 Although the Duggars have not spoken out publicly against Gothard or his teachings since his public sex scandal, they are starting to use new curricula this year.